kanru-wang/Coursera_MLOps/deploy_FastAPI_Docker_webserver/README.md

     batches: List[conlist(item_type=float, min_items=13, max_items=13)]
 ```

-Notice that you are not explicitly naming each feature so in this case the **order of the data matters**.
+Notice that there is not explicit naming for each feature so the **order of the data matters**.

-Finally you will update the `predict` endpoint since loading the classifier is the same as in the case without batching.

-Since scikit-learn accepts batches of data represented by numpy arrays you can simply get the batches from the `wine` object, which are lists, and convert it to numpy arrays before feeding it to the classifier.
-Once again you need to convert the predictions to a list to make them REST-compatible:
+Since scikit-learn accepts batches of data represented by numpy arrays, simply get the batches from the `wine` object, which are lists, and convert it to numpy arrays before feeding it to the classifier.
+At the end, need to convert the predictions to a list to make them REST-compatible:

 ```python
 @app.post("/predict")